Juan Castillo (footballer, born 2000)

-Juan Carlos Familia-Castillo (born 13 January 2000) is a Dutch professional footballer who plays as a left back for Chelsea of the Premier League.
+Juan Carlos Familia Bridgewater (born 13 January 2000), known as Juan Castillo, is a professional footballer who plays as a left-back for Eredivisie club RKC Waalwijk and the Dominican Republic national team.

 Castillo came through Ajax's academy before joining Chelsea in 2016.
 He spent time on loan at Jong Ajax, for whom he made his senior debut in the Eerste Divisie, as well as at Eredivisie clubs AZ and ADO Den Haag, before joining Birmingham City on loan in 2021.
 He was recalled in January 2022 and joined Charlton Athletic for the rest of the season.

+Born in the Netherlands, he represented his country of birth at youth international levels.
+In 2025, he made his senior debut for the Dominican Republic, his father's nation.

 Early life and youth career

 Castillo was born in Amsterdam, Netherlands, where he attended Bindelmeer College.
 He is of Dominican Republic descent.
 He began playing organised football with AVV Zeeburgia before joining the Ajax Youth Academy at nine years old.
 He came through the ranks at Ajax, attracting interest from Manchester United as a 14-year-old, before taking up a scholarship with United's Premier League rivals, Chelsea, in 2016.